DylanSpeiser/BM-Camera-Control-WebUI/README.md

 # BM Camera Control WebUI
-This web app is utilizes the [Blackmagic](https://blackmagicdesign.com) Camera Control REST API to control cameras via an extensible web interface.
+This web app is utilizes the [Blackmagic](https://blackmagicdesign.com) Camera Control REST API to control cameras with a vanilla JS web interface.
 Modeled after the interface of ATEM Software Control, most of the camera's functions that can be controlled by the API are available here.

 >This program was written based on the official REST API documentation from Blackmagic, which can be found [here](https://documents.blackmagicdesign.com/DeveloperManuals/RESTAPIforBlackmagicCameras.pdf)